DEFRA/epr-backend/docs/architecture/decisions/0021-concurrent-summary-log-submission.md

 - **Last upload wins**: Users who are reviewing a preview will get an error if someone uploads a newer summary log
   - Trade-off: Simpler than allowing multiple concurrent previews and dealing with merge conflicts
   - Clear error message guides user to review the newer upload
+- **Uploads blocked during submission**: Users must wait (10-30 seconds for 15k records) if a submission is in progress
+  - Trade-off: Prevents partial data from superseded logs, ensures clean state transitions
+  - Short wait time makes this acceptable
 - **Two-phase overhead**: Calculates transformations twice (validation + submit)
   - Trade-off: User confidence and confirmation outweighs computational cost
   - Org/reg constraint prevents wasted work (only one summary log being worked on at a time)